Door dents

 The most obvious recommendation is to park as far away at the back of the lot as possible.
 That’s certainly not bad advice but unfortunately, it isn’t always enough to keep the weirdos from going out of their way to park near you.

-Find other like-minded car enthusiasts to park near
+Find other like-minded car enthusiasts to park beside

 Sometimes giving a 1 spot buffer in between the cars is enough to keep your distance while subliminally messaging other drivers to park somewhere else.